To facilitate your negotiations and address every need, Tomorro allows you to precisely define the rights granted to your counterparty on the project.

 Three levels of rights are available, depending on the flexibility you want to offer.

-If the project includes custom fields to be filled out by the counterparty, they will be able to complete them through the dedicated form, regardless of the rights granted.
+If the contract includes smart fields to be completed by the counterparty, they will be able to fill them in through the dedicated form, regardless of the rights granted.

 Set Rights

-When sending the contract to the counterparty for review via Tomorro, you’ll need to add the contacts to whom the contract will be sent.
-This is when you can set the appropriate rights for each recipient.
+When sending the contract to the counterparty for review from Tomorro, you must add the contacts who will receive the contract.
+At this stage, you can select the rights to grant.

 Modify rights after sending

-You can adjust rights at any time after the contract has been sent:
+You can adjust the rights at any time after sending the contract:

-Go to the contract participants via the “Manage” button
+Access the contract participants via the Manage button

-In the participants panel, modify the rights as needed
+In the participants panel, update the rights as needed

 Changes are saved automatically ✅